jaames/flipnote.js/docs/acknowledgements.md

 ### Special Thanks

-This wouldn't have been possible without the many rad people who contributed to Flipnote Studio and its ensuing reverse-engineering scene over the years:
+This wouldn't have been possible without the many rad people who have contributed to Flipnote Studio and its ensuing reverse-engineering scene over the years:

 - **[Bricklife](http://ugomemo.g.hatena.ne.jp/bricklife/20090307/1236391313)**, **[mirai-iro](http://mirai-iro.hatenablog.jp/entry/20090116/ugomemo_ppm)** and **[harimau_tigris](http://ugomemo.g.hatena.ne.jp/harimau_tigris)** - for early Flipnote Studio and PPM format reverse-engineering.
 - **Midmad** from Hatena Haiku and **WDLMaster** from hcs64.com - for early PPM audio reverse-engineering.